 TOP LEFT Portrait of Arthur He Adams and Affred Francis Hill, writer and composer of Hiner no seu ow The stage 1963.
 Hinemos, 1896.
 A Masic historian John Mansfield Thermen tried to find an answer so the puzzle of why the coreposer's runte had 'continually expressed itself in the syste of searly see years before-that of the European Romanic composers of his youth.
 Thermen thought it said that Hill Bad taken 'his traiting from the mandarins at Leipzig as the final revelation of musical wisdom.
 He benneared Hill's lapses tree Vectorian sentimentally.
 Early be collected in a commeltion women for Hill's revolution sentimentally.
 Early be collected in a commeltion women for Hill's revolution. tonoervatism.'
-By contrast, Victor Peters in Christchurch was a New Zealand-born conductor who deligibility on co-longuis Jaspening convents.
-The late Remarks of the cili Genimizate of the Centre of the enterings are until qual fortex must like lateration and the cilic desirate of the enterings are unique affection and genes.
-With the Celebrahram of the context of the context of the context of the cili and the ciliar and gene and the context of the ciliar and ciliar context of the ciliar cil The currented conservation of the chees level and the seem in the position $\Gamma$ .
-Clean Borley is 10 with, the chirch best the services of an excessive j conductor; (thin Manglain Rimera, because the cheir commitme institute on the advantage constraints; (buth and the selecting conserva manifest institute) and selecting conserva manifest institute of the selecting constraints; (but in the selection of the selection of the selection in the selection of the selection in the selection in the selection of the selection of the selection of the selection of the selection in the selection of the sele A much more conservative mulcian who went along with the comminue's mulciselection policy was appointed in 1917 and remained director for 30 years, Joseph Golfm Marton, Kousen as Cellis, was a bow exclessal and open conductor in the city and life went preferences were for open anther than cheral music.
-He, like most of life producessors, had also come from Bugland.
-He had played visitin preferencesly from the tage of 31 and above these flority conductor of the Leisters Expenditory Grothers.
+By contrast, Victor Peters in Christchurch was a New Zealand-born conductor who deligibility on co-longuis happening overseas.
+The late Remarks of the cili Genimizate of the Centre of the enterings are until qual fortex must like hardstone of the entering when such parties are under the cili Genimizate of works having tree compositional follows and purss.
+With Our Desichardstone of the cili and the Centre of the Ce The cummeled conservation of the chees level and the seem in the position $\Gamma$ .
+Clean Borley is 10 with, the chirch best the services of an excessive j conductor; (thin Manglain Rimmel, because the cheir commitme institute on the selecting conservame manifest institute of the selecting conservame manifest institute of the selecting conservame interact, who has been to Now Zindan German Inguitz in the particular particularly considering the unabsencence, even bestig, represents that it constraints constraints, greatents that it is a particular constraint constraint constraints and the particular constraints constraints and the particular constraints constraints and the particular constraints and the par A much more conservative mulcian who went along with the comminue's mulciselection policy was appointed in 1917 and remained director for 30 years, Joseph Golfm Marton, Kousen as Cellis, was a bow exclessal and open conductor in the city and life went preferences were for open anther than cheral music.
+He, like most of life producessors, had also come from Bayland.
+He had played visitin preferencesly from the tage of 31 and above these flority conductor of the Leisters Expendigory Grotherus.